Will the NHS pay for my ear pinning?

 A cosmetic ear pinning procedure is not normally available on the NHS.
 It may however, be carried out if there is evidence of significant psychological distress.

 Ear pinning surgery, also known as an ear correction, otoplasty or pinnaplasty, is a procedure that alters the size, shape or position of the ears.
-The ears are a prominent feature of the face and can therefore have a large affect on its appearance.
-Many men, women and children are unhappy with the way their ears look and seek to correct this.
-This ear pinning overview will be able to give you a short introduction to the surgery.
+The ears are a prominent feature of the face and so changing how they look or how much they stand out can have a large effect on appearance as well as confidence.
+Pinnaplasty is a commonly performed surgery on both adults and children and can help those unhappy with the look of their ears.

 Ear pinning surgery is often performed on both children and adults.
 The aim of an ear pinning procedure is to achieve a proportionate and symmetrical ear shape and size.
 The surgery involves realigning the “pinna” of the ear, so that it is in a position that is more balanced with the rest of the face.